 The HR model describes the organisation of Human Resources as it reaches the strategic goals.
 The HR model is the complex description of the key HR objectives, HR capabilities, HR processes and HR standards.
-The HR model is a bridge between
+The HR model is a bridge between the HR strategy and other key areas of HR management like HR processes and the HR organizational structure.
+The definition of the model is a key tool driving the responsibilities of HR function in the organisation.

 The HR model is the best decision tool for the ownership of the new HR processes.
 Additionally, it helps to identify gaps in the HR organizational structure and the skills and competencies of HR employees.
 The model makes the management of HR function run smoothly.
-It is crucial for the employees as they can orientate in HR processes quickly and they can easily identify the process owner in case of questions and uncertainty.
+It is erucial for the employees as they can orientate in HR processes quickly and they can easily identify the process owner in case of questions and uncertainty.